Mr-Mayhem/DSP_Snippets_For_Processing/README.md

 Then the subpixel x axis difference between the two results is the center of a shadow cast upon the sensor.

-Left out a few things, like thresholding.
-Also, the sigma or 'wideness / 'narrowness' of the gaussian kernel used in the convolution, sets how agressive the smoothing (blurring) is.
+On the topic of how much smoothing to apply, the 'wideness / 'narrowness' of the gaussian kernel used in the convolution, aka 'Sigma', sets how agressive the smoothing (blurring) is.
 This is otherwise known as the scaling problem in edge detection, and it's about finding a best compromise between aggressive smoothing vs light smoothing.
+Too little smoothing, and noise remains in the data, which reduces edge-finding accuracy.
+Too much smoothing, and the major edges themselves are blurred, which reduces accuracy.
+So, there is a sweet spot which must be set by adjustment of the kernel's sigma.

 Thresholding ignores edges which fall below a certain steepness of gradient, etc. Again, its all about tweaking it so it rejects noise, but not desired edges.